aunsid/aunsid.github.io/docs/_finance/how_finance_works.md

 ![alt text](./images/retailers_finance.png)

 #### Companies with distinctive inventory turnover
 Company H turns their inventory over 32 times a year.
-THey have eleven days of inventory at any time.
+They have eleven days of inventory at any time.
 This is Yum!
 Grocery chain also has perishable goods but it also has a selection of dry and canned foods making it turnover considerably slower than a restaurant chain.

 At the other extreme, B turns over inventory really slow ~90 days.
 This is a bookstore.
 It is also losing money, shows up in the negative profit margin.
 B also is the only company that has preferred stock indicating its troubled financial position.